 Can you freeze egg whites?

-Ok, so you can freeze raw eggs whole, but can you freeze egg whites?
+Ok, so you can freeze them whole, but can you freeze egg whites?
 Yep!
-You can freeze egg whites with the two methods mentioned above for freezing raw eggs whole.
+You can use either of the two methods mentioned above for freezing raw eggs whole.

 Obviously, the difference in either method is that before freezing the eggs, you will remove the egg yolk so that you are only freezing the egg whites.